 In early 2000, I was working for a company that I just knew had a terrible website.
 I didn’t have any education or training in UX—heck, I didn’t even know that discipline existed.
 I just kept asking (begging) my boss to implement my ideas to improve the site.
 The answer was always “no.” (Because it cost money to pay the web agency to make the changes.)

 But then a few months later, I suddenly had a new boss.
 We clicked immediately about what changes needed to happen, and then was given the reins and an in-house web developer.
 Persistence prevailed!

 The 2 of us rebuilt the website from the ground up over several weeks.
 I found books about website design (blogs didn’t exist yet), and followed the authors’ advice to the letter.

 After the site relaunched in 2002, I continued in my role as a web producer (a job title that I don’t think existed yet?), and gradually took on more and more responsibility making usability improvements to the site.
-Around 2003, I conducted my first usability study after reading Steve Krug’s book multiple times.
+No one gave me more responsibility, instead, I saw opportunities, created solutions, and pitched them to my boss.
+More often than not, my idea would move forward to implementation.
+(At the time, no one person or team was actively managing the website.
+Why not me?)
+Around 2003 I convinced my boss to let me conduct my first usability study after reading Steve Krug’s book multiple times.
 I’ll never forget the wonder I felt the first time I saw the website through someone else’s eyes—the usability issues were suddenly so obvious!